ahmadHuss/graphql-typescript/README.md

-# graphql-typescript
+# Graphql with Typescipt
-A graphql with typescript practical workshop 😃
+A graphql with typescript work 😃